What’s the Best Comforter for Summer?

 Look for breathable comforter shell materials that keep your bed from turning into a sauna during the night.
 Both conventional and organic cotton are breathable shell fabrics.
 In the summer, some people prefer the crisp, cool feel of cotton percale, while cold sleepers appreciate the added warmth of heavier cotton sateen.

 Hot sleepers often prefer a lower thread count in summer: it looks just as lovely as a higher thread count shell, but the looser weave offers improved airflow for comfort.
-Consider other breathable alternatives as well, such as linen or eco-friendly bamboo or TENCEL™ blends that are moisture-wicking.
+Consider other breathable alternatives as well, such as linen or rayon made from bamboo or TENCEL™ blends that are moisture-wicking.